Blocked Fallopian Tube – Causes, Symptoms and Treatment

 According to a study, fallopian tube obstructions are attributed to about 19.1% of infertility cases.

 In this article, we will explore the role of fallopian tubes in pregnancy and the varying symptoms of blocked fallopian tubes.
-With key insights from Dr. Rachita, our leading fertility specialist, we will also explore the symptoms and treatment available for blocked fallopian tubes.
+With key insights from Dr. Shreya, our leading fertility specialist, we will also explore the symptoms and treatment available for blocked fallopian tubes.

 Anatomy of Fallopian Tubes